come for a visit!

-World class instructors plus 30 beautiful horses are at your disposal.
+World-class instructors plus 25 beautiful horses are at your disposal.
 Regardless of skill level, all our student riders’ lives are enriched by this wonderful opportunity.

-All students are assigned an advisor and meet daily in advisory groups of 3-5 students.
+All students are assigned an advisor and meet multiple times a week in advisory groups of 3-5 students as well as one-on-one with the advisor.
 The role of the advisor includes: